 Rowing / Regatta Blazers

 Today, the Henley Royal Regatta is probably the number one event for Blazers worldwide.
-If you can’t make it, you should invest in the beautiful coffee table book Rowing Blazers by Jack Carlson with pictures of F.R.
+If you can’t make it, you should invest in the beautiful coffee table book Rowing Blazers by Jack Carlson with pictures of F.E.
 Castleberry, which is full of information about these kind of bold, striped of braided blazers.
 Find a selection of various boating blazer variations below.

 As mentioned before, you have plenty of choices for buttons.
 While gold and to a lesser extent silver buttons are most common, buttons in white or grey mother of pearl can look just as stunning as light colored horn buttons.
 At the end of the day, it is entirely up to you what kind of buttons to wear, so think about it and select what feels right to you.

 Double breasted jackets should have peaked lapels and either a 6×2, 6×3 or 8×3 silhouette, though a 4×2 or 4×1 can look good as well.
 Traditionally, double breasted blazers in navy had no vents but today most have side vents.
 Historically it would not make sense to have a middle vent since that was invented for horseback riding.
 While a classic blazer will feature flapped pockets but lately patch pockets have become rather popular.

 For single breasted jackets I would also recommend side vents and either two or three buttons.
 I find patch pocket more natural but flapped pockets will work as well.
 In any case, go with a notched lapel.
 Due to its maritime roots, you will not see many blazer with action backs or belts as may know them from the Norfolk jacket.

 When going for a custom garment, many men seem to go for a red lining.
 Personally, I think a solid green or yellow lining look spectacular when combined with a navy blazer.
 Also, solid navy looks particularly debonair with boutonnieres of all kinds.